tastewise/fullstack-interview/README.md

 ```

-3. Create Simple WebSocket setup for real-time updates (each update should randomize the growthRate and popularity values of the ingredient).
+3. Create Simple WebSocket setup for real-time updates (each update should randomize the growthRate and popularity values of the trend).

 ```jsx
 // Simple WebSocket to push random popularity updates every 10 seconds